 Plus, they have sopa de lima to die for, a Yucatan specialty.

-Merida is another one of Mexico’s safest places to live.
-It has low crime rates for property crimes as well as violent crimes.
+Merida is one of the safest cities in Mexico to retire to.
+It has low crime rates for property crimes as well as violent crimes, making it a great place to live for any American retiree.

 Mexico City – best place to retire in Mexico if you want an exciting and buzzy lifestyle